EFG 360

 EFG 360 is EFG Hermes’ flagship investor platform — the lens through which institutional and high-net-worth clients see their portfolio across asset classes, currencies, and products.
 The incumbent product had grown by accretion: dozens of reports, inconsistent terminology, and a navigation structure that mapped to the bank’s org chart rather than to the questions its clients asked.

-Research & discovery
+Research and discovery

-We shadowed relationship managers across desks — fixed income, equities, structured products — and sat in on client review meetings.
-The consistent finding: the bank’s most valuable interaction wasn’t a dashboard at all, it was a conversation.
+The consistent finding: the bank’s most valuable interaction wasn’t a dashboard at all — it was a conversation.
 Clients came in with a handful of recurring questions (“what’s my exposure to X?”, “how is this performing vs. last quarter?”, “what’s changed since we last spoke?”).
-The RMs would then hunt across five separate tools to build the answer.
+The RMs would then hunt across five separate tools to build the answer in real time, in front of the client, often visibly fumbling.

 Approach